nickpoison/tsa4/README.md

 - This is the new home of  [Time Series Analysis and Its Applications, Edition 4](http://www.stat.pitt.edu/stoffer/tsa4/) but the old entry page is still there.

- - The stuff that used to be here is now in the folder Old_Stuff but we might take it down soon because the updated code applies to the graphics as well.
+ - The old code that used to be here is gone because of the streamlining we were able to do with newer versions of `astsa`.

 ## astsa